Painting & drawing blog

 MY FAVOURITE PORTRAITS

 I’m always a great believer in learning from paintings and drawings of the past.
-I’ve restricted this list of favourites here to works which are old enough for the artist’s copyright to have elapsed, but they are still wonderful portraits which still speak to us through the generations and can teach us something today.
+Here are some of my favourites!
+I’ve restricted my list to those which are old enough to be in the public domain, but they are still wonderful portraits which still speak to us through the generations and can teach us something today.

 Photo credit: Dulwich Picture Gallery

-I’d make a guess that if you polled a lot of portrait artists on their favourite painter, Rembrandt would probably come out on top.
+I would guess that if you polled a lot of portrait artists on their favourite painter, Rembrandt would probably come out on top.
 No one else has so convincingly rendered flesh in paint, or more movingly conveyed the humanity of their sitter.
-None of his portraits are as popular with the general public as Vermeer’s much loved ‘Girl with a Pearl Earring’, but whilst I admire that painting immensely on a technical level, it doesn’t really speak to me as a portrait because it is so unreadable, and offers no insight into its subect.
+None of his portraits are as popular with the general public as Vermeer’s much loved ‘Girl with a Pearl Earring’, but whilst I admire that painting immensely on a technical level, it doesn’t really speak to me as a portrait because it is so unreadable, and offers no insight into its subject.

-The painting I’ve always found far more compelling than Girl With a Pearl Earring is this one: Rembrandt’s ‘Girl at a Window’ from 1645 in which another unrecorded young woman enigmatically returns the viewer’s gaze.
-There are further similarities with Vermeer’s painting, such as the fact that neither is really a true portrait – both paintings are really genre pieces in which the artist has dressed their subject to play a character or to perform a role.
-The girl who modeled for Rembrandt’s picture is possibly dressed as a character from a Jewish myth, but she is still much more than a clothes horse in this painting.
+A similar painting which I’ve always found far more compelling than Girl With a Pearl Earring is this one: Rembrandt’s ‘Girl at a Window’ from 1645 in which another unrecorded young woman enigmatically returns the viewer’s gaze.
+There are further similarities with Vermeer’s painting, such as the fact that neither is really a true portrait – both paintings are really genre pieces in which the artist has dressed their subject to play a role.
+The unknown girl who modelled for Rembrandt’s picture is possibly dressed as a character from a Jewish myth, but she is still much more than a clothes horse in this painting.

-At the Dulwich Picture Gallery in south-east London where the painting hangs (a lovely gallery and well worth visiting) Girl at a Window is a star exhibit.
+At the lovely Dulwich Picture Gallery in south-east London where the painting hangs Girl at a Window is the star exhibit.
 I’m clearly not the only one who finds to so intriguing because you’ll always see people lingering in front of it, unable to tear themselves away.
-Whilst not a true trompe l’oeil designed to fool the eye (it’s too loose and expressive for that, not a smooth and ‘hyper real’ deception) the painting still an has element of trompe l’oeil in the way that the girl is leaning out of a window and peering at us from the formless darkness.
+Whilst not a true trompe l’oeil that is designed to fool the eye (it’s too expressive for that and full of visible brushstrokes, not a smooth, hyper-real deception) the painting still an has element of trompe l’oeil in the way that the girl is leaning out of her window and peering at us, from the formless darkness.
 The painting itself is shaped as a window, almost as if we are looking out of our own window onto a back street and seeing a neighbour, looking out of hers.

-Rembrandt always fascinates me because his paint handling is so loose and ‘painterly’ yet when he paints a person they look so vital and real that they almost seem to breathe, and this painting is a prime example of that quality.
-It’s not that this painting reveals any specific details about the subject or that we know exactly what she is thinking, but unlike the Girl with a Pearl Earring’s face we can speculate about this young woman’s character from her expression.
-She seems relaxed and fairly confident and is scrutinizing us back, just as we are scrutinizing her.
-Her very ruddy complexion which Rembrandt has emphasized with glowing pink and orange paint on her cheeks and the tan line that’s suggested where her sleeves are rolled up indicate that she was a servant, unused to having her portrait painted.
+Rembrandt always fascinates me because his work is so loose and ‘painterly’ and yet when he paints a person they look so vital and real that they almost seem to breathe.
+It’s not that this painting reveals any specific details about its subject or that we know exactly what she is thinking, but unlike the Girl With A Pearl Earring we can speculate about this young woman’s character from her expression.
+She seems relaxed and confident and is scrutinising us back, just as we are scrutinising her.
+Her very ruddy complexion which Rembrandt has emphasised with the glowing pink and orange paint on her cheeks and the tan line that’s suggested where her sleeves are rolled up, indicate that she was a servant unused to having her portrait painted.

-Whatever biblical figure Rembrandt may have intended his model to represent, it’s hard not to see this as a real ‘portrait’ and to read her as the young serving girl that she was, maybe familiar with the artist painting her and slightly amused by her role as his model.
-Some people feel that that the way her hand is pointing towards her chest is a sexualized gesture; at the same time however you could also see it as the girl very naturally and unthinkingly touching the string of pearls that she wasn’t accustomed to wearing.
+Whichever biblical figure Rembrandt may have intended his model to represent, it’s hard not to see this painting as a real ‘portrait’ of the young serving girl, to imagine that her expression reveals as a certain familiarity with the artist observing her and a slight amusement at her role as his model.
+Some people feel that that the way her hand is pointing towards her chest is a sexualised gesture.
+I’ve always seen it as the girl very naturally and self-consciously fiddling with the string of pearls that she wasn’t accustomed to wearing.